Lamb Dog Food – Is It Good For Dogs With Allergies?

 Although lamb is a great protein, it may not be suitable for dogs with certain ailments due to the special nature of this meat as it has a heating effect on the body after consumption.

-Read on to find out which situation warrants a good or bad idea to give dogs lamb.
+Read on to find out when it is suitable to give dogs lamb.

 Nutritional benefits of lamb in dog food